 Mix together in bowl:

-2 cups almond butter
+2 cups almond butter (Click2Cart my favorite at Amazon)

 3 eggs (I have heard that vegan egg substitutes work great; I have not tested them)